curl/everything-curl/cmdline.md

 be used.
 They all come with their own sets of limitations, rules and guidelines to follow.
-The curl tool is designed to work with any of them without causing troubles but there may be times when your specific command line system doesn't match what others use or what is otherwise documented.
+The curl tool is designed to work with any of them without causing troubles but there may be times when your specific command line system does not match what others use or what is otherwise documented.

 One way that command-line systems differ, for example, is how you can put quotes around arguments such as to embed spaces or special symbols.
 In